Food, Families, Futures

 Children in Scotland is leading an innovative project to address a major social issue: food poverty and its links with wellbeing and education.

-Its main aims are to:
+Launched in December 2015, its main aims are to:

 - Improve the health and wellbeing of children (and their families) living in and around the partnership areas, including increasing nourishment, reducing hunger and improving nutrition